UVicLibrary/VaultToSpotlight/pre-flight_checklist/README.md

   ☐ Each metadata field in the user document has a corresponding Spotlight field or
   ☐ User fields that don’t transfer to Spotlight (e.g. misc. notes to self) say “N/A” or are left blank in the “Vault” column
 4. An email or note that says if:
-  ☐ there are special characters or diacritics that don't appear in English (e.g. à, ŋ, Chinese characters)
+  ☐ there are special characters or diacritics that don't appear in English (e.g. à, ŋ, 餃子)
   ☐ there are non-image items such as PDFs or videos
   ☐ you have [compound objects](https://exhibits.library.uvic.ca/spotlight/tutorials/feature/compound-objects)